Drama and Theatre Studies

 - School Productions – we produce school productions for the Junior and Senior Schools in which students have the chance to perform in the school theatre.
-Recent shows have included Sister Act, Joseph and His Amazing Technicolour Dreamcoat, and Jesus Christ Superstar.
+Recent shows have included Sister Act, Joseph and His Amazing Technicolour Dreamcoat, and Our Country’s Good.

 - Theatre in Transit – our exclusive Sixth Form Theatre Company delivering a wide range of thought-provoking and challenging productions.
-Recent plays include An Ideal Husband, Yerma and Antigone all performed at The Place in Bedford.
+Recent plays include An Ideal Husband, Yerma and Oh!
+What A Lovely War all performed at The Place in Bedford.

 - Dance classes are offered to all years in Ballet, Tap, Modern, Jazz and Street Dance.
 The highlights of the year being the Dance Showcase and the House Dance Competition.

 - Speech and Drama – you will have the chance to attend private lessons to prepare for LAMDA exams and take part in the Bedfordshire Festival of Music, Speech and Drama as well as our own Speech and Drama Showcase.